How To File Bankruptcy for Free in Tennessee Without a Lawyer

 Take a Credit Counseling Course

 Under the bankruptcy laws for Chapter 7, all filers have to take a credit counseling course before filing a Chapter 7 bankruptcy petition.
 The purpose is to make sure that you’re aware of your debt relief options.
-Most agencies offer online or phone options to complete these courses, but you may be able to complete your course in person, depending on current COVID-19 regulations and which provider you choose to take the course from.
+Most agencies offer online or phone options to complete these courses.
+Some also haver an in person option.

 You need to complete the course 180 days before you file your bankruptcy case, and you have to take it from an authorized provider.
 The course will cost money, but you can apply for a fee waiver to take the course for free.
 You’ll also need to take a second debtor education course after you file bankruptcy, and some credit counseling agencies offer both courses for one fee.